 Mosquitto (MQTT) uses standard ports: TCP/IP port 1883 is reserved with IANA for use with MQTT.
 TCP/IP port 8883 is also registered, for using MQTT over SSL.

-In order to test MQTT, we’ll need to create an MQTT Broker and a subscriber, besides the Raspberry PI Pico W (that will work as MQTT publisher client).
-In this tutorial, I will use a Raspberry PI computer board (Raspberry PI 3 Model B) and I will show also how to arrange a very basic configuration for the broker and the subscriber.
+In order to test MQTT, we’ll need to create an MQTT Broker, besides the Raspberry PI Pico W. In this tutorial, I will use a Raspberry PI computer board (Raspberry PI 3 Model B) and I will show also how to arrange a very basic configuration for the broker.
+In our tests, based on the Raspberry PI Pico W function, our computer board will perform the complementary functions:

 What We Need